HomeVertebratesHutia

 Body Plan

 These animals have stout bodies, with a large head, small eyes and ears, and short limbs with distinct claws.
-Long whiskers on their nose help them sense their surroundings, and their body color ranges from black and grey to reddish brown or white.
+Long whiskers around their snouts help them sense their surroundings, and their body color ranges from black and grey to reddish brown or white.

 They also have a tail, which may be very short and inconspicuous (in Jamaican hutia) or prominent and prehensile (in prehensile-tailed hutia).
 Depending on the species, the tail is either thinly furred or bushy.